janjsn/lew_nexus_ac_bioenergy/README.md

 # README

-Custom code used to process data for the manuscript entitled "The Land-energy-water nexus of global bioenergy potentials from abandoned cropland."
+Custom code used to process data for the analysis entitled "The Land-energy-water nexus of global bioenergy potentials from abandoned cropland."

 *Add further description here.*